eddmann/eddmann.github.io/_posts/2023/2023-08-06-rewriting-the-santa-lang-interpreter-in-rust-part-2-runtimes.md

 ## What's Next?

 Now that all the desired runtimes have been implemented, it is finally time to investigate performance considerations!
-In the [next post](https://eddmann.com/posts/rewriting-the-santa-lang-interpreter-in-rust-part-3-performance/), I will document how I went about benchmarking the two implementations, greatly improving performance, and highlighting interesting findings along the way.
+In the [next post](https://eddmann.com/posts/rewriting-the-santa-lang-interpreter-in-rust-part-3-performance/) within the series, I will document how I went about benchmarking the two implementations, greatly improving performance, and highlighting interesting findings along the way.